How to Effectively Take Your Thyroid Hormone Medicationby Mary Shomon Patient Advocate

 Consider thyroid medication for people with allergies, digestive issues, or absorption problems

 If you’re allergic to dyes and fillers, have a digestive issue or condition (such as celiac disease, inflammatory bowel disease (IBD), or Crohn’s disease), or have other issues that could affect your ability to absorb your medication, then you may want to discuss Tirosint with your practitioner.
-Tirosint is a brand-name, hypoallergenic, gel-cap form of levothyroxine that was designed to improve absorption of thyroid medication in people with allergies and absorption problems.
+Tirosint is a brand-name, hypoallergenic, form of levothyroxine, available in gel-caps and a liquid, that was designed to improve absorption of thyroid medication in people with allergies and absorption problems.

 Be careful and consistent about fiber